 Mini-casino concept did not quite pan out as planned

-Western Live! is the first of what once was envisioned as many to be 10 such properties spaced out some distance from full-sized casinos.
+Western Live! is the first of what once was envisioned to be 10 such properties spaced out some distance from full-sized casinos.

-But just five satellite licenses were successfully auctioned off by PA.
-In all, the PGCB collected $114 million in license fees.
+But PA successfully auctioned off just five satellite licenses.
+In all, the Pennsylvania Gaming Control Board collected $114 million in license fees.

-Live! had hoped to buy a second mini-casino auction in September, but they were bested by a$10 million bid which should mean Philly investor Ira Lubert will develop a property, likely at a struggling mall outside State College, PA.
+Live! had hoped to buy a second mini-casino at auction in September, but they were bested by a $10 million bid that should mean Philly investor Ira Lubert will develop a property, likely at a struggling mall outside State College, PA.